pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 Use this set of procedures to deploy Pega Platform™ on an Azure Kubernetes Service (AKS) cluster set up in your Microsoft Azure account.
-It is designed for any level of user, from a System Administrator to a development engineer who's interested in learning how to install and deploy Pega Platform onto AKS.
+It is designed for any level of user, from a System Administrator to a development engineer who is interested in learning how to install and deploy Pega Platform onto AKS.

 Pega helps enterprises and agencies quickly build business apps that deliver the